williamrolando88/williamrolando88/README.md

 <p align="right"> <img src="https://komarev.com/ghpvc/?username=williamrolando88&label=Profile%20views&color=0e75b6&style=plastic" alt="williamrolando88" /> </p>

-I used to work as mechanical engineer in my past live 👨‍🔧.
-I’m currently learning the ups and downs for Web Development 👨‍💻.
+I used to work as a mechanical engineer in my past life 👨‍🔧.
+I’m currently learning the ups and downs of Web Development 👨‍💻.

-In love with Front-End Web Development 💖.

-Problem solving mindset and result focused 📈
+Problem-solving mindset and result focused 📈

-I'm always open to collaborate 🤝
+I'm always open to collaborating 🤝

 Fun fact 🤓: I have two cats 🐈🐈

 ## Languages, Frameworks and Tools:

+Take a look at some of my skills 🔎

 <!--
-Take a look at my current skills 🔎

 <br />